visit the dentist in covid-19 – the changed patient journey in the pandemic

 All the additional new rules are created to serve one purpose: to minimise the risk of transmission of COVID-19.
 This is achieved by reducing the person-to-person contact as far as reasonably achievable and by lowering the risk of transmission via aerosol and droplet.

-If you have an appointment booked you are most likely will be contacted previously via phone reminding you of your appointment and explaining what to expect.
-You will be also required to answer COVID-19-related questions (in some cases you will be sent forms to fill out electronically, e.g. medical history, NHS form).
+If you have an appointment booked, you will most likely be contacted via phone, reminding you of your appointment and explaining what to expect.
+You will also be required to answer COVID-19-related questions (in some cases, you will be sent forms to fill out electronically, e.g. medical history, NHS form).

-You are advised not to arrive too early for your appointment as many dental surgeries are asking their patients to wait outside to avoid people sitting in the waiting area.
+You are advised not to arrive too early for your appointment as many dental surgeons are asking their patients to wait outside to avoid people sitting in the waiting area.

 A new role has been created in dental surgeries: the runner dental nurse.
 They have a very important part to play.

-When the dental team is ready for the surgery, the runner nurse will greet the patient at the door, let them in, give the patient a mask to wear, ask them to disinfect their hands with the hand gel provided and take the patient’s temperature.
+When the dental team is ready for the surgery, the runner nurse will greet the patient at the door, let them in, give them a mask, ask them to disinfect their hands with the hand gel provided and take the patient’s temperature.

 Sometimes, they will ask COVID-19-related questions (if those haven’t been asked previously).